nationalarchives/tdr-consignment-api-data/README.md

 To run migrations locally, run `sbt flywayMigrate`.

+### Deployment

+Run the following Jenkins jobs:

+* TDR Database Migrations Deploy: this builds the migration code and deploys it to the Lambda which will run the migrations
+* TDR Database Migrations Run: this runs the latest version of the migrations lambda

 Migrations that have been merged to master will be run automatically on the Integration environment and can be run manually on other environments by the `TDR Database Migrations Deploy` Jenkins job.
 The job will: